CIS5650-Fall-2024/Project1-CUDA-Flocking/README.md

 * There is a bug in coherent grids when boids size is small.
 See the [my post in Ed Discussion](https://edstem.org/us/courses/28083/discussion/1757498).

 * At first all my boids would disapear quickly.
 It took me a while before I realize it's because some values were divided by zero.
-Then I added `glm::epsilonequal` to solve the problem.

-* I observe that in scatered grids, the FPS is low at the begining.
-Then it increases as the boids gathering.
-The situation of the coherent grids is contrary, however.
+*